 Thrush refers to a fungal infection.
 Candida albicans, a kind of fungal yeast causes this infection as it commonly develops in the areas of the body that are warm and moist like the intestinal tract, vagina or mouth.
 The pregnant woman might already have this fungus in the vaginal area without her knowing it.
 This fungus is harmless and the good bacteria present in vagina helps to keep this fungus under control.

 As we mentioned above, Candida fungus is the reason of vaginal thrush during pregnancy.
 The thriving fungus and lower good bacteria upsets the natural balance of the vagina resulting in vaginal thrush.
 Some of the main causes of this are:

-Gestational diabetes:Gestational diabetes that results in the increased blood sugar level increases the chances of vaginal thrush as these yeasts thrive on sugar medium.
-In fact, recurring vaginal thrush is one of the important symptoms of gestational diabetes
+Gestational diabetes that results in the increased blood sugar level increases the chances of vaginal thrush as these yeasts thrive on sugar medium.
+In fact, recurring vaginal thrush is one of the important symptoms of gestational diabetes.

-Stress:Stress during pregnancy is one of the significant factors that triggers vaginal thrush
+Stress during pregnancy is one of the significant factors that triggers vaginal thrush.

 Other factors that increase the chances of vaginal thrush during pregnancy are:

 The increased estrogen level during pregnancy results in thriving of Candida fungus.
 This is because a form of glucose called glycogen, which is present in the vagina is directly proportional to the estrogen level.
 Candida literally thrives on the glycogen, resulting in vaginal thrush.